 - Change the Polling Interval if necessary.
 During each poll, the selected event logs are compared with the events logged in the device and for the matching events, alarms are generated.

 Alternatively, you can associate an event log rule with many devices at a time using Quick Configuration wizard.

-- From the Admin tab, select Quick Configuration Wizard.
+- From the Settings tab, go to Configuration and select Quick Configuration Wizard.

 - Select the log file from the displayed list.

-- Select any one rule from the list of rules shown.
-Click Next.
+- Choose any one rule from the list of rules shown.

-- Select the devices on which you want to monitor the event logs from the column on the left and move them to the right.
+- From the list containing All Devices, select the devices on which you want to monitor the event logs from and move them to the Event Log Associated Devices on the right.

-- Click Finish.
+- Click Save.
 The event log monitor is associated to the selected devices.

 Creating a New Event Log Monitor

 To create a new event log monitor, follow the steps given below: